Surface ships

 Naval Group is also in charge of aviation deployment systems (including catapults and arresting gear), the combat system, navigation system, electrical energy production (nuclear steam supply system), the production of nuclear reactor sub-assemblies, the integration of these reactors onboard ships as well as tests and trials.

-It was returned to the French Navy eighteen months later, equipped with new combat and aviation installation systems as well as a modernised platform.
+Eighteen months later, it was returned to the French Navy equipped with a new combat and aviation installations system and a modernised platform.

 The aircraft carrier Charles de Gaulle at sea